JovaniPink/JovaniPink/README.md

 > I am a collaborative, critical thinker who is proactive about learning and continuing to development myself and others.

-I'm a Data Analysts and Data Integration specialist living and working in the Greater Orlando area.
-I currently just finished an extensive UCF Data Analytics and Visualization Boot Camp and exploring new opportunities.
+Business Analysts and Data Integration with analytical and critical thinking skills to assist in making better decisions.
+Interests in making information accessible and presented with tools like Tableau and Power BI to drive us to better outcomes.
+Currently, using the analyst workflow of SQL and dbt; and being urged to understand the ins and outs of a business and look at problems with healthy suspicion and curiosity in a collaborative environment.

 ## Below is an outline of my work and failures ...